-The research reported in this article was carried out while the first author was at Stanford University's Center for Design Research and it was supported by Grant No. FA9550-20-1-0130 from the US Air Force Office of Scientific Research, which is not responsible for its contents.
-We thank participants in the Dagstuhl Seminar on Representing and Solving Spatial Problems for useful discussions that contributed to the ideas it reports, as well as the reviewers for their constructive feedback.
+The research reported here was supported by Grant No. FA9550-20-1-0130 from the US Air Force Office of Scientific Research, which is not responsible for its contents.
+We thank participants in the Dagstuhl Seminar on Representing and Solving Spatial Problems for useful discussions that improved the ideas in this paper.